Boy soprano: Short-lived range

-The voice of the boy is subject to the effects of the dropping of the larynx, also known as the breaking of the voice.
-The ultimate result of this profound change is that a new set of vocal ranges become available, for example bass, baritone, tenor, countertenor and sopranist.

 It has been observed that boy sopranos in earlier times were, on average, somewhat older than in modern times.
 For example, Franz Joseph Haydn was considered to be an excellent boy soprano well into his teens and Ernest Lough was 15 when he first recorded his famous "Hear My Prayer" (on 5 April 1927), with his voice not getting deeper until sometime in 1929, when he was either 17 or 18 years old.
 However, for a male to sing soprano with an unchanged voice in his mid-to-late teens is currently fairly uncommon.
 In the developed world, puberty tends to begin at younger ages (most likely due to differences in diet, including greater availability of proteins and vitamins).
 It is also becoming more widely known that the style of singing and voice training within cathedrals has changed significantly in the past century, making it more difficult for boys to continue singing soprano much beyond the age of 13 or 14, with the raising of concert pitch being one factor.

 Early breaking of boys' voices due to puberty becoming earlier in recent times is causing a serious problem for choirmasters.

 On the other hand, some musicologists dispute that earlier onset of puberty occurs.
 They contend that there is no reliable evidence of any significant change in the age of boys' maturity over the past 500 years or even beyond that.
 A counterargument to this viewpoint is the paucity of bearded fourteen-year-olds from the historical record, the increased incidence of precocious puberty diagnoses, and availability of testosterone replacement therapy that many parents of boys experiencing delayed adolescence or intersex conditions opt to undergo.